seriyps/gettexter/README.md

     {ok, already | file:filename()} | {error, term()}.
 ```
 Ensure, that locale is loaded from .mo file to gettexter server.
 If locale
-isn't loaded, all `gettext' lookups to it will return default value `Msgid'.
+isn't loaded, all `gettext` lookups to it will return default value `Msgid`.
 This function may be called at application start-up or configuration time,
 once for each supported locale.
+In case of error, all data for this combination of `Domain` and `Locale` will
+be removed from gettexter server to avoid incomplete/broken data.

 ```erlang
 gettexter:reset() -> ok.